whitneyburton/portfolios/students/1701-back/lauren_oliveri/20170302-lauren-oliveri-m1.markdown

 ### Community Participation

-In mod 1, though I have primarily focused on myself and my studies, I have been an active helper in the class for those that need assistance on homework and projects.
+In Module 1, though I have primarily focused on myself and my studies, I have been an active helper in the class for those that need assistance on homework and projects.
 I enjoy helping others with their coding challenges.
 Additionally, I've been attending as many guest speaker, demo night, group meditations, and Joan Clarke meetings and talks as I can.

 -------------------------------------------------------------